 OMI Conference Center

-In 2001, the Salzburg Stiftung der AAF purchased Schloss Arenberg with the intention of transforming it into a state-of-the-art conference center for the Open Medical Institute’s Seminar Program.
-In 2009, the building was destroyed by fire, but was rebuilt in less than one year, reopening in April 2010.
-Seminars take place during the academic year from September through July.
+In 2001, the Salzburg Stiftung der AAF purchased Schloss Arenberg with the intention of transforming it into a state-of-the-art conference center for the Open Medical Institute’s seminar program.
+In 2009, the building was destroyed by a fire, but was rebuilt in less than one year, reopening in April 2010.
+Seminars take place during the academic year, from September through July.
 In August, during the Salzburg Music Festival, members of the Vienna Philharmonic Orchestra take up residence at Schloss Arenberg and lend their artistic support to opera camps for children from all over the world.

-During the academic year, OMI faculty members from leading institutions worldwide donate a week of their time each year to share their medical expertise with colleagues from countries in transition.
+Each academic year, the OMI faculty members from leading institutions worldwide donate a week of their time to share their medical expertise with colleagues from countries in transition.
 Faculty and fellows are accommodated at Schloss Arenberg.
-Every effort has been made to ensure that they are comfortable during their stay.
-Schloss Arenberg should be their “home away from home“.
+Every effort is made to ensure that they are comfortable during their stay.
+Schloss Arenberg should be their “home away from home”.

 Faculty suites are elegantly appointed with period furniture and original artwork.
-Each suite has a spacious bedroom, living room and kitchenette.
-Many have balconies.
-Fellows’ rooms are equipped with desks, comfortable reading chairs and televisions.
+Each suite has a spacious bedroom, living room, and kitchenette.
+Many even have balconies.
+Fellows’ rooms are equipped with desks, comfortable reading chairs, and televisions.
 Faculty and fellows live together under one roof and meet in both formal and informal settings throughout the week.
-This unique atmosphere is especially conducive to open discussions, knowledge transfer and networking.
+This unique atmosphere is especially conducive to open discussions, knowledge transfer, and networking.

 The Grand Hall at Schloss Arenberg seats up to 100 people and is used as a lecture hall during the medical seminars.
-It is fully air-conditioned and is equipped with digital projection, video and teleconferencing capabilities as well as high-speed internet connectivity.
-It can easily be transformed into a concert hall, theater or exhibition space.
-This room was painstakingly restored to preserve the antique wooden ceiling with gold leaf embellishments, Renaissance door frames and an 18th century tiled stove.
-The Faculty Lounge, the Porsche Lounge, a formal dining room (which can be also used as second lecture hall or break out room for hands-on training sessions), catering facilities and a large terrace round out the ensemble on the third floor.
+It is fully air-conditioned and is equipped with digital projection, video, and teleconferencing capabilities as well as high-speed internet connectivity.
+It can easily be transformed into a concert hall, theater, or exhibition space.
+This room was thoroughly restored to preserve the antique wooden ceiling with gold leaf embellishments, Renaissance door frames, and an 18th century tiled stove.
+The Faculty Lounge, the Porsche Lounge, a formal dining room (which can be also used as second lecture hall or breakout room for hands-on training sessions), catering facilities, and a large terrace round out the ensemble on the third floor.